 \subsubsection{Signs of holomorphic discs}

 While computing the algebra $A_K$ over $\Z_2$ gives rise to a useful invariant, it is possible to define the algebra over $\Z$ by giving $w_f$ an appropriate sign.
 There are several possible ways to assign signs, of which not all are equivalent.
 Here we describe one combinatorial way to assign signs.
 Given an immersion $f$ of a polygon $P_i$ let the number of shaded corners in the image of the corners of $P_i$ be $c_f$ following the shading rule in Figure \ref{markedsigns2}.
-Then $w_f=(-1)^{c_f}$.\\ Assigning signs to holomorphic discs is somewhat complicated, and the situation is described by Ekholm, Etnyre and Sullivan in Section 4 in \cite{ekholmoich}.
+Then $w_f=(-1)^{c_f}$.\\ Signs are assigned to holomorphic discs using a system of coherent orientations, introduced by Etnyre, Ng and Sabloff in \cite{SABLOFF2}.
+Assigning signs to holomorphic discs is somewhat complicated, and the situation is described by Ekholm, Etnyre and Sullivan in Section 4 in \cite{ekholmoich}.
 While they consider the contact manifold $\R^{2n}\times\R$ it is possible to use their combinatorial description from 4.5.1 in \cite{ekholmoich} (where $n=1$) to obtain a the combinatorial formula we will use.
-In \cite{ekholmoich} the combinatorial formula is obtained by comparing certain diagram orientations (see 4.5.4) to coherent orientations induced from basic choices and a spin structure on $L\subset P\times\R$ (see 4.5).
-We chose the Lie group spin structure on $L$.
+In \cite{ekholmoich} the combinatorial formula is obtained by comparing certain diagram orientations (see 4.5.4) to coherent orientations induced from basic choices and a spin structure on $K\subset P\times\R$ (see 4.5).
+We chose the Lie group spin structure on $K$.
 To relate their combinatorial description to the sign convention described above, choose an immersion of $P\rightarrow\R^2=\C$.
-Using this immersion we can pullback diagram orientations and coherent orientations form $\R^2$, allowing us to use the combinatorial descriptions of signs in their paper.
-Choosing the other spin structure (the null-cobordant spin structure) on $L$ would then change the signs according to Remark 4.35 in \cite{ekholmoich}.
+Using this immersion we can pull-back diagram orientations and coherent orientations form $\R^2$, allowing us to use the combinatorial descriptions of signs in their paper.
+Choosing the other spin structure (the null-cobordant spin structure) on $K$ would then change the signs according to Remark 4.35 in \cite{ekholmoich}.

-\begin{remark} Since our construction has followed the construction in \cite{ekholm1} it follows that the differential and the grading are well behaved giving a DGA, for instance, $d^2=0$ and $d$ decreases the degree by one. \end{remark}
+\begin{remark} Since our construction has followed the construction in \cite{ekholm1} it follows that the differential and the grading are well behaved giving a DGA; for instance, $d^2=0$ and $d$ decreases the degree by one. \end{remark}

 The following theorem holds true for our choice of $P$ as a $p+1$ punctured genus $g$ Riemann surface with contact structure constructed as in Section \ref{prel} and algebras constructed as above. \begin{theorem} Let $K,K'$ be two Legendrian knots in $P\times \R$.
 If $K$ is Legendrian isotopic to $K'$ then there exists a stable tame isomorphism between the associated graded differential algebras $A_K$ and $A_K'$.
 It then follows that $HC_*(A_{K})$ is isomorphic to $HC_*(A_{K'})$ as graded algebras. \end{theorem} \begin{proof} Since the combinatorial calculation of $A_K$ follows the geometrical definitions in Section 2 of \cite{ekholm1} we can use Proposition 2.6 in their paper stating the Theorem above. \end{proof}